A.J. Green Player Prop Bets for the NFL Playoffs | Arizona vs. Los Angeles 1/17/2022

 Season Stats

-- This season Green has 50 catches (on 83 targets) for 825 yards and three touchdowns, averaging 51.6 yards per game.

-- So far this season, 15.0% of the 552 passes thrown by his team have gone Green's way.

-- Green has seen the ball thrown his way 15 times in the red zone this season, 19.7% of his team's 76 red zone pass attempts.
+- With 15 targets in the red zone this season, Green has been on the receiving end of 19.7% of his team's 76 red zone pass attempts.

 - The Cardinals, who rank 14th in the NFL in points scored, have dropped back to pass 54.1% of the time while opting for the ground attack 45.9% of the time.